redds-be/reddlinks/README.md

 Available params for link shortening are:

 - "url": "URL".
 A valid URL
 - "length": "Number".
-A number for an auto-generated short path, defaults to 6. **Optional**
+A number for an auto-generated short path, defaults to a pre-configure length. **Optional**
 - "customPath": "Path".
 A custom path to access the shortened link instead of an auto-generated one **Optional**
-- "expireAfter": "Number in minutes".
-Number of minutes after which the shortened link will expire, can be -1 for no expiration, defaults to 2880 (48 hours). **Optional**
+- "expireAfter": "1d1h1m1s".
+1d = 1 day; 1h = 1 hour; 1m = 1 minute; 1s = 1 second; the format should be entered from greater (1d) to lesser (1s).
+Defaults to a pre-configured time.
+Example : "3d5h34m54s" = 3 days, 5 hours, 34 minutes and 54 seconds from now. **Optional**
 - "password": "Password".
 A password to protect the shortened link with. **Optional**

 2. Access password-protected links: